• Skip to primary navigation

 Ingredient notes and substitute suggestions

-7. Black mustard seeds: You can also add fennel seeds, fenugreek seeds, or a blend of all three seeds.
+7. Black mustard seeds: You can also add fennel seeds, fenugreek seeds, or a blend of all these three seeds.
+Panch phoran (Indian five-spice blend) can be used too.

 How to make (step-by-step process)?